haplo-org/haplo-safe-view-templates/README.md

 * Just interpolating escaped strings doesn't help writing secure applications.
 A templating language should properly parse HTML and understand the different contexts within it.

 * Output really tidy HTML, with the language handling all the edge cases.
-String interpolation makes this harder than it should be, for example, adding multiple classes to an tag is tricky.
+String interpolation makes this harder than it should be, for example, adding multiple classes to a tag is tricky.

 * Whitespace is ignored so you can lay out your templates as clearly as possible.
 You shouldn't need to chose between legibility and consistent formatting.